stephan1373/eNMS/docs/source/administration/workers.md

 Note:
 - When the application starts, it checks if the server's workers are running on Unix (via /proc/id).
 If they are not, they are deleted from the database.
+- A worker is detected (and created or updated) whenever a job starts running.
+By default, until the first service is run, there isn't any worker in the database.
+- The worker's name is set to "Server Name - Process ID" to ensure uniqueness across servers.